 - A large container.
 Avoid any container that can corrode when used.
 The best containers tend to be plastic or stainless steel.

 - A weight.
-A plate can make do in this case, keeping your meat submerged in the brine
+A plate can make do in this case, keeping your meat submerged in the water

 - Sugar.
-This helps give your chicken wings a beautiful crisp when smoked or barbecued.
+This helps give your meat a beautiful crisp when smoked or barbecued.

-- Additional.
+- Your choice of extras.
 For example, red pepper flakes, white pepper, black pepper.
 These added flavors will come down to your personal preference, but as an absolute minimum I tend to include black pepper.

 Follow these six simple steps and you’ll have made light work of your chicken wing brine.

 This is a very important step since you need to take some measurement on the liquid to use.
-The amount of liquid you’ll need will depend on the number of chicken wings you expect to brine.
-Too much and your wings will be soft and hard to cook, too little and they’ll dry out very easily.
+The amount of liquid you’ll need will depend on the number of chicken wings you expect to cook.
+Too much and they'll be soft and hard to cook, too little and they’ll dry out very easily.